Assisted Living

 Tell us your care needs to receive options tailored to your budget.

-How can I deduct assisted living expenses?
+How do I deduct assisted living expenses?

+On a federal tax return, 100% of medical expenses that are over 7.5% of your AGI are eligible for the medical expense deduction.
 For instance, if your AGI is $100,000 and you spend $10,000 on eligible medical expenses, the amount you can deduct is $2,500.
 The first 7.5% — in this case, $7,500 — is not deductible.

 Additional resources